A breathtaking and spectacular view! A great photo opportunity of one of Greece’s famous landmarks!

 Epidavros ancient theatre

-The most awe-inspiring and magnificent theater; an absolute marvel of the ancient world!
+The most awe-inspiring and magnificent theatre; an absolute marvel of the ancient world!

-We continue our road trip through a very scenic route in the Peloponnesian nature towards south to meet and photograph the Great Theatre of Epidaurus.
-This UNESCO’S world heritage listed ancient theater is probably the most beautiful and best preserved of its kind.
+We continue our road trip through a very scenic route in the Peloponnesian nature towards the south to meet and photograph the Great Theatre of Epidaurus.
+This UNESCO world heritage-listed ancient theatre is probably the most beautiful and best preserved of its kind.
 It was built in the 4th century BC by Polykleitos the Younger.
-Due to its excellent acoustics and condition, the ancient theater is still used today, most notably under the framework of the annual Epidaurus Festival.
-The acoustics in the theater are incredible; spectators in the back rows can easily hear actors on stage without any amplification.
+Due to its excellent acoustics and condition, the ancient theatre is still used today, most notably under the framework of the annual Epidaurus Festival.
+The acoustics in the theatre are incredible; spectators in the back rows can easily hear actors on stage without any amplification.
 At first, it was believed that the structure’s location was the cause – it was built on the slope of Mount Kynortio at an incline of 26 degrees.
 But researchers discovered that while this is partially true, the real reason is the seats themselves.
 The steps act as ‘acoustic traps’; the rows of limestone seats filter out low-frequency sounds, such as the murmur of the crowd, and amplify high-frequency sounds from the stage.
-We will get to the center top row to realise the actual expanse of the venue and take in the entire atmosphere!
-Photographing the theater from the center top is a lifetime experience!
+We will get to the centre top row to realise the actual expanse of the venue and take in the entire atmosphere!
+Photographing the theatre from the centre top is a lifetime experience!

 One of mainland Greece’s most beautiful destinations!